Colorrr34/Colorrr34/README.md

 # Welcome to Ricky's GitHub

-An aspiring junior software developer interested in both frontend and backend engineering.
+An aspiring junior software developer interested in both frontend and backend development.

-I am building a project using mainly Javascript and PSQL for an backend operation.
-I am working to include frontend functionality to it in the future.
+I have built two fullstack projects for now (Please check below for the project section).
 In the mean time, I am learning Python and I will build a project with it in the future

 ## Skills (Current):